sous-chefs/nginx/README.md

 The following recipes are used to build module support into nginx.
 To compile a module, add its recipe name to the array attribute `node['nginx']['source']['modules']`.

 - `ipv6.rb` - enables IPv6 support
-- `http_geoip_module.rb` - installs the GeoIP libraries and data files and enables the module for compilation.
 - `http_gzip_static_module.rb` - enables the module for compilation.
 Be sure to set `node['nginx']['gzip_static'] = 'yes'`.
 - `http_mp4_module` -
 - `http_perl_module.rb` - enables embedded Perl for compilation.